Spoiler: no one has that much imagination.

 The Bottom Line

-P.S.
-If the next words out of your mouth on a tour were going to be “imagine this space with…” – stop.
-Just stop.
+So if the next words out of your mouth on a tour were going to be “imagine this space with…”